mayuki/Chell/README.md

 ## Chell.Run
 Chell.Run executes the input source code in an environment where Chell and some libraries are available.

-It does not perform any NuGet package resolution, so if you need to handle such complexities, we recommend creating a typical C# project.
+It does not perform any NuGet package resolution, so we recommend creating a typical C# project if you need to handle such complexities.

 ```
 $ dotnet tool install -g Chell.Run